Gerson2102/PSE-Core-Program/Week_1/answers.md

    2. **Can you briefly explain how AES (Advanced Encryption Standard) works?:** The Advanced Encryption Standard take plaintext as an input.
 That plaintext is put it into a grid of 4x4.
 We apply an XOR operation to this plaintext, a substitution and permutation.
 These process is a round.
 We can have 10, 12, 14 rounds depending on the size of the plaintext.
 (128, 192, 256)

-   3. What makes RSA a popular choice for public-key encryption?
+   3. **What makes RSA a popular choice for public-key encryption?**: The ability to exchange encrypted messages during communication without worrying if somebody can intercept the interaction.

 ### Answers at the end of the module